Help Save Lives With HeadsUp! Helmet Safety Campaign

 The youth-led project has started to take shape in Cambodia, Thailand, Vietnam and the Philippines, as passionate university students come together to create innovative public awareness campaigns.

 Motorbike helmets are designed to protect the wearer's head from severe forms of traumatic brain injuries.
 Studies show that helmets reduce the risk of head injury by 45%, brain injury by 33%, facial injury by 27%, and fatal injury by 29%.
-The Philippines only have 57% of its motorists wearing proper protective headgear.
+In Thailand, only 45% of motorcycle users wear helmets.

 Driving forward